 Available Full Sail Online Programs

 As part of the Full Sail University online initiative, the school offers many of its campus courses in the digital classroom.
-FSU offers online programs at the bachelors, masters, and certificate levels.
+Full Sail offers online programs at the bachelors, masters, and certificate levels.
 For instance, the following are a few examples of available bachelors degree programs.

 - Audio Production